 There is a lot of talk today about fixing America.
 Don’t get me wrong.
-Politics is important.
-But in truth politics can’t do that because the polis (or the city) is comprised of people who hold certain assumptions about good and evil and right and wrong.
+Politics are important.
+But in truth, politics can’t fix America, because the polis (or the city) is comprised of people who hold certain assumptions about good and evil, and right and wrong.

 Therefore if the people are morally confused and blinded by a false sense of tolerance, then the city and country will be as well.